-- All practices which provide services under an NHS contract are public authorities therefore it is mandatory that they designate, but not necessarily employ or retain, a DPO; a person with expert knowledge of data protection law.
-(A single-handed private practice which is not carrying out NHS work and does not carry out 'large scale' processing is unlikely to be required to designate a DPO).
-Designation is a decision to be made by the practice.
+- All practices which provide services under an NHS contract are public authorities44 therefore it is mandatory that they designate, but not necessarily employ or retain, a DPO; a person with expert knowledge of data protection law.
+(A single-handed private practice which is not carrying out NHS work and does not carry out 'large scale' processing is unlikely to be required to designate a DPO).45 Designation is a decision to be made by the practice.
 The DPO is expected to monitor compliance, however, responsibility for compliance remains with the data controller and data processor.
-Large practices and multi-practice groups are likely to have in-house DPOs but smaller practices may prefer to designate external DPOs that could for instance be provided by a Business Services Organisation or local/regional health board. - The DPO must not carry out duties which result in a conflict of interests and must not hold a position that leads him or her to determine the purposes and the means of the processing of personal data this requirement will vary depending on whether the DPO is an internal or external appointment.
-In most cases, the data controller will be the GP practice rather than an individual GP and that internal practice decisions about data processing (ie the purpose and means of processing) will be subject to the governance arrangements of the practice partnership.
-This means it might be possible for GP partners to fulfil the role of DPO provided the role is defined to avoid conflict of interests and decisions are documented. - 40 Not all information needs to be provided at this point but the ICO will wish to know the potential scope of the breach and what plans are in place to mitigate it.
-Information on how to report a breach to the ICO can be found at: https://ico.org.uk/for-organisations/report-a-breach/ - 41 Practices must seek legal advice in such situations. - 42 Available at: https://www.bma.org.uk/advice/employment/ethics/confidentiality-and-health-records This document is in the process of being updated. - 43 Public authorities are defined in the Freedom of Information Act 2000.
+Large practices and multi-practice groups are likely to have in-house DPOs but smaller practices may prefer to designate external DPOs that could for instance be provided by a Business Services Organisation or local/regional health board. - The DPO must not carry out duties which result in a conflict of interests and must not hold a position that leads them to determine the purposes and the means of the processing of personal data this requirement will vary depending on whether the DPO is an internal or external appointment.
+In most cases, the data controller will be the GP practice rather than an individual GP and that internal practice decisions about data processing (for example the purpose and means of processing) will be subject to the governance arrangements of the practice partnership.
+This means it might be possible for GP partners to fulfil the role of DPO provided the role is defined to avoid conflict of interests and decisions are documented.

+41 Not all information needs to be provided at this point but the ICO will wish to know the potential scope of the breach and what plans are in place to mitigate it.
+Information on how to report a breach to the ICO can be found at their website.

+42 Practices must seek legal advice in such situations.

+43 Available on the Confidentiality and health records toolkit webpage.
+This document is in the process of being

+44 Public authorities are defined in the Freedom of Information Act 2000.
 This definition is likely to be transferred across to the DPA 2018.
-The definition includes non-statutory organisations such as GP practices both single handed practices and 'at scale' groups of practices. - 44 Private practitioners are advised to seek legal advice on this issue.
+The definition includes non-statutory organisations such as GP practices - both single handed practices and 'at scale' groups of practices.

+45 Private practitioners are advised to seek legal advice on this issue.